Britta Schwalm

 Britta Schwalm is an experienced goldsmith and graphic designer.
 She is working with heart and soul.
 As a goldsmith she is specialised in making jewellerydesign in customer request and upcycling.
 Her workshop is located in Langen/Hessen, near Frankfurt/Main in Germany.
 The project "Blessed child" combines the skills of both of her professions in a unique way.
 Basic part in the manufacturing process is modern 3D technology.
 She was part of german TV docutainment "Hallo Schatz" as the expert for jewellry because she is an upcycling specialist.
 She was awarded with national and international prices.

-• Winner of 5 A' Design Awards.
+• Winner of 6 A' Design Awards.

-• Good in Jewelry Design.
+• Very Good in Jewelry Design.

 • Original Design.

-• Creative, Diligent and Innovative.
+• Highly Creative, Diligent and Innovative.

 • All Designs